 The way Mexico weaves artistry into the everyday is celebrated wholeheartedly at eco-friendly, bohemian beachfront stay Aldea Kuká.
 The owners’ passion for and support of local makers is evident in the smallest details: say, the staff’s Kahlo-esque embroidered uniforms, the earthenware vases and hessian lampshades that make the wood-and-bamboo-built suites so characterful, and the eye-catching art provided by a native maker-in-residence each month.
-This, combined with Isla Holbox’s intoxicating beauty and laidback, take-it-easy nature makes for a fun and authentic stay – for families too, who’ll appreciate the on-site playroom and safe-for-paddling beach.
+This, combined with Isla Holbox’s intoxicating beauty and laidback, take-it-easy nature makes for a fun and authentic stay.
 Honoured is the country’s love of a mezcal-sloshed knees-up, too: the owner throws a killer Day of the Dead bash.

 Get this when you book through us: